BalveerSinghYT/CS50-Problems/log.md

 Still debugging the code & trying to get the right output.
 Today I spend only 40min on this.

 ### Day14-15: October 27-28, 2020 (Solving pset3/runoff)
 It already took more than 12 days since I'm solving this problem but still didn't get a complete result.
 By the way, today I debugged the tabulate function & verified it.

+### Day 16: October 29, 2020 (Solving pset3/runoff)
+I have spent my whole day on debugging & testing to get all the test cases positive & I also shot the video.
+But now only 2 test cases are left out of 23.

+### Day 17: October 30, 2020 (Solved pset3/runoff)
+I'm so happy that today I have solved the runoff problem.
+It took 14 days for me to solve this problem.
+I know my code does not look good because I have used only loops & conditions, but still, I'm satisfied now because I have solved it on my own.